virtuozzo/cloudscripting-docs/docs/examples/add-ons.md

       }
     }
   },
-  "success": "Addon was successufully installed with default Jelastic configuration.
+  "success": "Addon was successufully installed with default Virtuozzo PaaS configuration.
 If you desire to set custom behaviour for your environment - please please refer to <a href='${globals.documentationLink}' target='_blank'>ducumentation</a>"
 }
 ```